-- Stand with your heels on the ground and knees slightly bent. - 1.
-Start with your heels on the ground. - 2.
-Raise your heels up as far as you can moving slowly (3 seconds to lift up) - 3.
-Hold at the top for 2 seconds, and then lower back down slowly for 3 seconds.
+• Stand with your heels off the 1.
+Start with your heel off of the edge. edge of a step or block.
+Raise your heels up as far as you can moving slowly (3 seconds to lift up) Hold at the top for 2 seconds, and then lower back down slowly for 3 seconds.
+Repeat times.
+Rest for 1 minute and then do this again times.